The Comcast Center

-Comcast Center uses 40% less water than a typical office building, and fixtures will save more than three million gallons of drinking water annually.
+Comcast Center uses 40 percent less water than a typical office building, and fixtures will save more than three million gallons of drinking water annually.
 Waterless urinals in all restrooms will save 1.2 million gallons of urinal-water use every year.

-Shading on the plaza reduces the heat-island effect caused by pavement by 70%.
-A glass curtain blocks 60% of heat while allowing 70% of the sun’s visible light, reducing energy used for air conditioning while utilizing natural light to its fullest.
-An under-floor water loop is used to cool the winter garden and 6th floor atrium floor during the summer and warm it during the winter, saving energy.
+Shading on the plaza reduces the heat-island effect caused by pavement by 70 percent.
+A glass curtain blocks 60 percent of heat while allowing 70 percent of the sun’s visible light, reducing energy used for air conditioning while utilizing natural light to its fullest.
+An under-floor water loop is used to cool the winter garden and sixth floor atrium floor during the summer and warm it during the winter, saving energy.